telerik/reporting-docs/knowledge-base/adding-web-report-designer-in-net-core-mvc.md

 ````

-7. If you are using [SQL DataSource]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview %}) with Shared connection string, add a connection string in the `appsettings.json` file.
+1. If you are using [SQL DataSource]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview %}) with Named/Shared connection string, add the connection string in the `appsettings.json` file.
 Here is a sample for the MSSQL database:

 	````
 "ConnectionStrings": [